mitjanikolaus/childes-communicative-feedback/README.md

 This repository contains code accompanying the following paper:

-**Communicative Feedback as a Mechanism Supporting the Production of Intelligible Speech in Early Childhood** \
+**Communicative Feedback in Response to Children's Grammatical Errors** \
-*In Proceedings of the 44th Annual Meeting of the Cognitive Science Society.
-(2022)* \
+*In Proceedings of the 45th Annual Meeting of the Cognitive Science Society.
+(2023)* \
 Mitja Nikolaus, Laurent Prévot and Abdellah Fourtassi

-To reproduce the exact results from the paper, the [cogsci_2022](https://github.com/mitjanikolaus/childes-communicative-feedback/tree/cogsci_2022) branch should be used.
+To reproduce the exact results from the paper, the [cogsci_2023](https://github.com/mitjanikolaus/childes-communicative-feedback/tree/cogsci_2023) branch should be used.
-The main branch contains some addtional tweaks for the preprocessing of utterances.

 ## Python Environment